The ultimate guide to upskilling and professional skill development

 Being a human.

-There is a lot of automation, machine learning and artificial intelligence happening in the global economy.
-And those innovations are changing how we work, consume and interact.
+A lot of automation, machine learning and artificial intelligence is happening in the global economy.
+Those innovations are changing how we work, consume, and interact.
 The flipside is that employers are increasingly focused on what machines can’t do.

 Machines lack the shared social experiences we acquire through our interactions with others.
-So it’s only humans that have certain employability skills, including:
+So it’s only humans that have specific employability skills, including:

 Because there are some things that robots just can’t do!